 Sources used to explore the skills of geography include:

-At Cotteridge School, history is taught using a cross-curricular approach as part of the topics within the International Primary Curriculum (IPC), which can have a historical theme as their main focus, or have historical links where there is a geographic or scientific main focus.
-Historical skills, such as developing a sense of chronology and historical enquiry, understanding historical concepts and widening historical vocabulary are taught, encouraged and built upon as children move up through the school.
+At Cotteridge School, history is taught through topics, which have historical themes and links within them.
+Historical skills, such as enquiry, developing a sense of chronology, understanding historical concepts and widening historical vocabulary are taught, encouraged and built upon as children move up through the school.

-We aim to develop a child’s sense of identity and increase their understanding of the world and local community in which they live.
-Children therefore have the opportunity to learn about a wide range of people, civilisations and places in history and the continuity or change of these over time, making links and comparisons throughout.
-They are encouraged to not only know about events, but to also think about why these things happened and the impact that these events and changes still have on us today.
+Pupil’s understandings of the wider world and local community in which they live is extremely important and children therefore have the opportunity to learn about a wide range of people, civilisations and places in history and the continuity or change of these over time, making links and comparisons throughout.
+Pupils are encouraged to not only know about historical events, but to also think about why these happened and the impact that they still have on us today.

 The aims of the MFL programme at Cotteridge are to ensure that children begin Secondary school prepared to deepen their knowledge of French, ready to explore other languages on offer and, above all, to give them a life-long love of language learning.